-- 1. Withdraw from the student's entire registration and receive a full refund of tuition and mandatory fees. - 2.
+- 1. Withdraw from the student's entire registration and receive a full refund of tuition and mandatory fees.
+Students using Federal Tuition assistance will have any unearned tuition assistance funds returned back to the government on a prorated basis through at least 60% (day 114 of the semester) of the term for which the funds were provided. - 2.
 Make arrangements with the student's instructors for course grades, or for incompletes that shall be completed by the student at a later date.
 If such arrangements are made, the student's registration shall remain intact and tuition and mandatory fees shall be assessed for the courses in full. - 3.
 Make arrangements with only some of the student's instructors for grades, or for incompletes that shall be completed by the student at a later date.
 If such arrangements are made, the registration for those courses shall remain intact and tuition and mandatory fees shall be assessed for those courses.
 Any course for which arrangements cannot be made for grades or incompletes shall be considered dropped and the tuition and mandatory fees for the course refunded.